tbcardoso/SimpleTXT/README.md

 # SimpleTXT

-A simple txt viewer for Android.
+A txt document viewer for Android.

+Developed with React Native, Redux, and Realm.

 ## License